Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Background and Motivating Example

-\textbf{Code Change Rationale Components.} A \textit{code change} is a set of modifications (such as additions or removals) made to one or more code files in a software system, recorded as \textit{commits} in a version control system.
-The \textit{rationale of a code change} describes why the change was designed and implemented in a particular way.
-A code change's rationale can be broken down into \textit{rationale components}, each capturing a different aspect of the reasons for implementing the change (\eg the \textit{need} and \textit{benefits} of the change or considered \textit{alternatives})~\cite{al2022developers}.
+A \textit{code change} is a set of modifications, additions, or removals made to one or more code files in a software system, recorded as a \textit{commit} in a version control system.
+The \textit{rationale of a code change} captures the reasoning and justification underlying that change, including its motivations, goals, alternatives, decisions, trade-offs, and supporting evidence.
+A code change's rationale can be decomposed into \textit{rationale components}, each representing a distinct aspect of the reasoning behind the change, such as the \textit{Need} motivating it, the \textit{Goal} it seeks to achieve, the \textit{Alternatives} considered, or the \textit{Validation} supporting the chosen solution~\cite{al2022developers}.

-Our work follows the 15-component taxonomy of code-change rationale by Al Safwan \etal~\cite{al2022developers}, developed through a rigorous mixed-methods process, including literature review, practitioner surveys and interviews.
-This taxonomy captures the key types of rationale information that developers require when implementing and maintaining software.
+Our work is based on the taxonomy of code-change rationale by Al Safwan \etal~\cite{al2022developers}, developed through a rigorous mixed-methods study, which included a literature review and surveys and interviews with practitioners.
+The taxonomy defines 15 rationale components that capture different aspects of the information developers seek when understanding software evolution.

-The components are categorized into four themes: the code change's \textit{objective}, \textit{design}, \textit{execution} (\ie implementation), and \textit{evaluation}.
-The components in this taxonomy overlap by design as some can apply in certain development contexts while others can apply in other contexts.
-We refer the reader to Al Safwan \etal's paper~\cite{al2022developers} for the full taxonomy.